top of page

 Most sporting organisations rely heavily on their competitive events as the major vehicle for funding and also continual engagement by their members.

-Sporting clubs are now looking to augment and replace these live events with virtual sporting events.
+Sporting clubs are now looking to augment these live events with virtual sporting events.

 The event was a huge success with participants paying to enter the competition across many categories and also generating online sponsorships.
 The virtual event also enabled them to scale across borders and accept entries globally.